-- shutdown guest Windows, and “insert” the Gparted ISO file.
-You do this by right-clicking the CD icon at the bottom of the guest OS VirtualBox window and selecting your ISO file.
+Shutdown guest Windows, and “insert” the Gparted ISO file by right-clicking the CD icon at the bottom of the guest OS VirtualBox window and selecting your ISO file.

-- Now you’ll see in Linux that the size of your VDI file has dropped a lot!
+Observe that the VDI file size has dropped a lot!

-Note: for future reference, when you Defragment in guest Windows, this actually makes your host VDI file INCREASE in size by the amount of bytes that were moved to defragment!
+- Defragment in guest Windows actually makes host VDI file INCREASE in size by the amount of bytes that were moved to defragment!

-To fix this, repeat steps 1, 2, and 6 of the procedure above when you find your VDI has grown to an annoying size.
+- Repeat steps 1, 2, and 6 of the procedure above when VDI has again grown too large.